Miner Soccer Camps

 Head Women’s Soccer Coach

-In his first season he guided the Lady Miners to their first winning season in 10 years and led them to the postseason for the first time in school history.
+The other tournament berth came in his first year at S&T, when he led the Lady Miners to their first winning season in 10 years and led them to the postseason for the first time in school history.
 S&T finished the season with an 8-7 mark, and 8-6 in the Great Lakes Valley Conference.
 The Lady Miners secured their playoff berth with a 3-0 win over Saint Joseph's College on the final weekend of the regular season and guaranteed themselves a winning record with a 1-0 victory over Indianapolis on the last day of the regular season.

 McCauley brought 11 years of head coaching experience to the Lady Miner program when he took over prior to the 2010 season, including a five-year stint within the GLVC at Bellarmine University.